The Nature School at Kortright

 The Nature School Weekend Program

-young boy and girl take part in Nature School weekend program at Kortright Centre for Conservation
+children take part in The Nature School weekend program at Kortright Centre

 Each day begins with an adventure in a woodland setting.
-Children interact with the natural environment through the use of loose parts, creative play, shelter building, whittling wood, knots, making woodland crafts and sharing stories.
+Children interact with the natural environment through the use of loose parts, creative play, shelter building, whittling wood, cooking on an open fire, knots, making woodland crafts, and sharing stories.

 Minimum registration is required for program to run.